-Accelerated Work Option provides for an increase in the assignment of an employee during the last year(s) of employment with the College, in return for the planned and anticipated early retirement and relinquishment of tenure rights by the employee.
-Where an employee’s application for this option is granted, the employee and the College will agree to an assignment over and above a full-time assignment for one or two years, in exchange for the employee’s agreement to retire and relinquish his/her tenure rights at the end of that period.
+Accelerated Work Option.
+The accelerated work option provides for an increase in the assignment of an employee during the last year(s) of employment with the College, in return for the planned and anticipated early retirement and relinquishment of tenure rights by the employee.
+Where an employee’s application for this option is granted, the employee and the College will agree to an assignment over and above a full-time assignment for one or two years, in exchange for the employee’s agreement to retire and relinquish their tenure rights at the end of that period.

-All work called for by the overtime (more than full-time) assignment shall be stated in the written agreement and shall be bona fide.
+All work that exceeds a full-time annual assignment shall be stated in the written agreement and shall be bona fide.

-The payment for the overtime assignment covered under the agreement will be pro-rata of Step 1 of the salary schedule.
+The payment for the additional assignment covered under the agreement will be pro-rata of Step 1 of the salary schedule.

-Overtime assignment under this option will normally not exceed the equivalent of one-half (1/2) load per academic year.
+Additional assignment under this option will normally not exceed the equivalent of one-half (1/2) load per academic year.

-General Provisions applicable to all three options outlines above include the following:
+General Provisions: The following general provisions apply to the three options outlined above:

 An employee working pursuant to a written agreement made in accordance with one of the three available options shall not be dismissed except for sufficient cause, as provided by the Negotiated Agreement.